owen-q/Hermes/README.md

-(Doing ...)
-#
+# What is Hermes?
+Hermes is modern SIP server.

+It will substitute old legacy SipServlet.
-Modern Java SIP Framework based on Reactive
+It is based on reactive manifesto.

-- Lightweight
-- Reactive
-- Fast
-- Intuitive
+Hermes is detach from [new-proxy](https://github.com/lunker/new-proxy) by main contributor owen-q(a.k.a [lunker](https://github.com/lunker))

 ## Dependency